 - Implementing in our own life and parishes what we teach others.
 We are doing what we are assisting others to do.

 - Coming to the program with the necessary training and experience.
 That includes completing a required course of training and interning as well as developing speciality areas of competence.

 Michelle Heyne brings empathy, humor, and a solid grounding in ecclesiology and effective organizational dynamics to her work as a trainer.
 She is committed to helping parish leaders bring about effective change by developing the skills they need to make the most of the gifts they already have.
 She has worked as a financial services executive for over 25 years and served as a parish lay leader for 15.
+She is now a partner in Prededent Consulting working with the financial services industry for organization development and compliance issues.
 Michelle lives in Seattle.

 Susan Adam is a professional artist having been trained in fine arts at Colorado College, San Francisco Art Institute and the Massachusetts College of Art.
 She brings an individualistic, insightful perspective to the program.
 Susan is empathic, easygoing and inclusive.
 Susan is part of the congregational development consultant network in the Diocese of Maine.
 Susan lives in Maine.

 Doug Wigner is a priest who has served parishes in Connecticut and Southwest Virginia.He’s been involved with the Church Development Institute since the mid 1980’s when he went through that program twice as he served different parishes.
 Doug founded and trained in the CDI in the Diocese of Southwest Virginia.